tfindelkind-redis/azure-managed-redis-terraform/blog.md

       clusteringPolicy = var.clustering_policy
       port             = var.port
       modules          = [for m in var.modules : { name = m }]

+      # Required properties for API version 2025-05-01-preview
+      deferUpgrade = "NotDeferred"

+      # Must be "Enabled" for Terraform to use listKeys operation
+      # Note: Portal deployments may use "Disabled" but Terraform requires "Enabled"
+      accessKeysAuthentication = "Enabled"

+      persistence = {
+        aofEnabled = false
+        rdbEnabled = false
+      }
     }
   })